winterwithouther/react-hooks-dq-props-state-exercise/README.md

 - Has a _name_ given by its parent
 - Has a variable _weight_, that can be changed via buttons

-**Note:** While the `MasterHog` component can change its own eye color via radio buttons, its children can only inherit the eye color of their parent!
+**Note:** While the `HogBoss` component can change its own eye color via radio buttons, its children can only inherit the eye color of their parent!

 ## Directions

-- Understanding the data associated with both the `MasterHog` as well as the `BabyHog` components, _plan out_ what data should be kept as state vs. props in each component and then implement it
+- Understanding the data associated with both the `HogBoss` as well as the `BabyHog` components, _plan out_ what data should be kept as state vs. props in each component and then implement it
 - Make use of the `src/data.js` file (import it!).
 Hint: arrays can be mapped and